sassoftware/devsascom-rest-api-samples/Compute/compute.md

 to control the reuse of a Compute server process.

 * reuseServerProcesses - A Boolean value that indicates that servers should be reused.
-* serverInactiveTimeout - A timeout value, in seconds, that indicates how long an idle server continues to run before it is shut down.
+* serverInactiveTimeout - A time-out value, in seconds, that indicates how long an idle server continues to run before it is shut down.
 A server is idle when it does not currently have an active Compute session.
 The default value is 600 (10 minutes).